digipolisantwerp/response_npm_nodejs/README.md

   getItems(res.sendResponse(next, {
     collectionName: 'items', // if not supplied, items will be used as embedded name
     url: '/api/items' // if not supplied, will build an url of req.baseUrl + req.path
-  }))
+    multipleEmbeds: boolean // (default false, when set to true, an object can be passed) }))
 }));